formkit/docs-content/plugins/auto-height-textarea.md

 To enable auto-height on a text area add the `auto-height` prop to a FormKit input of type `textarea`.

+Available field props:

+- **max-auto-height** *Number* Establishes the upper limit for the expansion of a text area, allowing it to dynamically grow in height while ensuring it does not exceed the specified maximum height.

 ::Example
 ---
 name: "Auto-Height Textarea"